Chorizo Potato Salad

-Place the green beans in a saucepan with enough water to cover.
-Bring to a boil, reduce heat, and simmer for 5 minutes, uncovered.
-Remove the green beans and immediately place them in a bowl of water with ice cubes to stop the cooking process.
-Once cooled, drain and place on a paper towel and blot dry to remove any excess water.
+Place the green beans in a saucepan of boiling water (enough to cover the beans).
+Reduce heat and simmer for 5 minutes, uncovered.
+Transfer the beans to a bowl of ice water to stop the cooking process.
+Once cooled, drain and place on a paper towel.
+Blot dry to remove any excess water.

 In a large bowl, combine the potatoes, green beans, chorizo, red bell pepper, and onion.